mrhacker679/python/shutil/README.md

  Remove a file or directory
 `shutil.rmtree(path)`

- Move a file or directory from source to destination `shutil.move(source, destination)`
+ Move a file or directory from source to destination (or to rename) `shutil.move(source, destination)`

  Create a zip archive of a file or directory